-In light of the COVID-19 global pandemic the directors recognise its significant and material impact on the future financial performance of the company.
+Considering the COVID-19 global pandemic the directors recognise its potential significant and material impact on the future financial performance of the company.
 The serious steps taken by the management team to protect services and to preserve cash reflect the scale and uncertainty of the health crisis.
-The directors have assessed the projected reduction in revenue and the consequent reduction in planned expenditure.